 We rely heavily on volunteers who have a variety of skills and interests.
 We already have excellent and dedicated volunteers who steer our Management Committee, scores of academics who help write our publications and committed local group co-ordinators who empower our network to grow, debate, organise events and make change happen.
 We really appreciate all of our volunteers and are always looking for more!

-Just email Frances to find out more about volunteering with Compass.
+Just email Gerry to find out more about volunteering with Compass.